mfaruq30/RealEstate-Tracker/README.md

 ### 7. Assumption of independent observations

 Our train/test split treats each property as an independent draw.
 In reality, neighbors influence each other through comps and shared neighborhood factors.
 A more rigorous evaluation would split by ZIP or by date.

 ---

+## Design Decisions

+We explored a few additional modeling adjustments during development, which are documented here for completeness but not included in the final model.

+### Price per square foot
+`price_per_sqft` was an early feature candidate — it directly normalizes price by living area and is a standard metric in real estate analysis.
+We removed it because it is derived from the target variable (price), meaning including it would let the model effectively see the answer during training.
+With it included, R² rose to 0.998 — a clear signal of target leakage rather than genuine predictive power.

+### Property condition encoding
+The Boston assessment data includes three condition ratings assigned by the city assessor:
+`exterior_condition`, `overall_condition`, and `interior_condition`.
+These use a letter
+scale (E=Excellent, G=Good, A=Average, F=Fair, P=Poor) and were excluded from earlier
+checkpoints pending encoding.
+We ordinal-encode them (E=5, G=4, A=3, F=2, P=1) and add
+them as three numeric features.
+A distressed property and a renovated one with identical sqft, beds, and baths are indistinguishable to the model without these columns.

+Adding condition encoding improved CV R² from 0.868 to 0.879, reduced MAE by ~$4,700, and brought median APE down from 10.79% to 10.48%.
+However, condition ratings are subjective assessor judgments rather than objective measurements — two assessors may rate the same property differently, and ratings are updated infrequently.
+We chose not to include them in the final submitted model to keep the feature set grounded in verifiable, consistently-measured data.

+### Log-transform of target price
+Boston assessed prices are strongly right-skewed (median $747K, long luxury tail).
+Training on raw dollar values causes the model to over-weight expensive homes during optimization.
+We explored log-transforming the target via `TransformedTargetRegressor` (fit on log price, predictions exponentiated back to dollars) — this reduced MAPE on the cheapest tier from 29.8% to 22.6% but decreased overall R² by ~0.5 points and increased error on the $2M+ tier.
+We chose not to apply it in the final submission to preserve overall model stability across price tiers.

+---